David H. DePatie: DePatie–Freleng Enterprises

 While he held his production position at Warner Bros., DePatie originally received no on-screen credit, similar to his two predecessors after Leon Schlesinger retired in 1944.
 In 1963, he began to receive on-screen credit with new producer (and former director) Friz Freleng.
 Around this time, they formed DePatie–Freleng Enterprises, also known as DePatie–Freleng Entertainment, and known on-screen as "DFE Films".
 Due to the success of the Pink Panther shorts, or in Art Leonardi's words the "Pink Power", they made title sequences for various TV shows, including I Dream of Jeannie and various commercials.

 The Pink Panther

 DePatie and Freleng animated opening segments for some of Pink Panther feature films.
 In these, a Pink Panther appeared in the opening credits as the villain.
 Music was scored by Henry Mancini.
-The character would appear in many animated shorts of his own due to his critical acclaim in the title sequence, also produced by DePatie–Freleng.
+The character would appear in many animated shorts of his own (no longer as the villain) due to his critical acclaim in the title sequence, also produced by DePatie–Freleng.
 When these shorts aired on television, they were paired with backup segments.
 Music was composed by William Lava, Walter Greene, Doug Goodwin and David DePatie's son Steve DePatie.
 These cartoons were directed by many people including Arthur Davis, Robert McKimson, Hawley Pratt, and Gerry Chiniquy.